Skip to content

 Generate disclosure notes under IFRS 15.110-129 / ASC 606-10-50 What disclosure notes are required including disaggregation of revenue, contract balances, performance obligations, transaction price allocated to remaining obligations, significant judgements?
 AI Agent Auditor

-LLM-supported drafting of disclosure notes per IFRS 15.110-129 + ASC 606-10-50: (a) disaggregation by category that depicts how revenue is affected by economic factors per IFRS 15.114-115; (b) contract balances opening and closing with significant changes; (c) performance obligations including significant judgements on timing, transaction price, allocation methods; (d) transaction price allocated to remaining obligations under IFRS 15.120 + ASC 606-10-50-13 - amount and expected timing of recognition; (e) costs to obtain and fulfil contracts under IFRS 15.127.
+LLM-supported drafting of disclosure notes per IFRS 15.110-129 and ASC 606-10-50: (a) disaggregation by category that depicts how revenue is affected by economic factors per IFRS 15.114-115; (b) contract balances opening and closing with significant changes; (c) performance obligations including significant judgements on timing, transaction price, allocation methods; (d) transaction price allocated to remaining obligations under IFRS 15.120 and ASC 606-10-50-13 - amount and expected timing of recognition; (e) costs to obtain and fulfil contracts under IFRS 15.127.
 ESMA enforcement priority every year since 2019 focused on disaggregation disclosure quality and remaining performance obligations transparency.
 LLM drafts based on portfolio-level data; accountant reviews and refines wording; never auto-files

 Decision Record